Roy-lab/new-member/onboarding.md

 -------------------

 -   You have a personal home directory (`/mnt/ws/home/[wid_id]/`), but it has a storage cap and others can't access it so don't put any official work there.
--   Our lab's work is stored in WID's data vault, an overarching storage and file system for all of WID. `/mnt/dv/wid/projects2/` and `/mnt/dv/wid/projects3/` subdirectories are our lab's.
+-   Our lab's work is stored in WID's data vault, an overarching storage and file system for all of WID. `/mnt/dv/wid/projects2/`, `/mnt/dv/wid/projects3/`, `/mnt/dv/wid/projects5/` all have storage for our lab.
 Ask which project is relevant to you.
 -   `/mnt/dv/wid/projects2/Roy-common/` has `data` and `programs` subdirectories, which contains tons of downloaded data and external/our own programs and scripts.
 If you're wondering if something's already out there, look around or ask instead of reinventing the wheel!
 -   Whenever you create a new directory, put a README file with when you created it, who you are, and what the content of the folder is going to be.
 If you don't know how to create a file in command line, see [Command line editor](#vim).